 With no proprietary mobile app available, LegacyFX trails behind industry leaders such as IG and Saxo Bank.
 For our top picks among trading apps, read our guide to Best Forex Trading Apps.

-Apps overview: Since LegacyFX is a MetaTrader-only broker, iOS and Android versions of the MT5 app come standard and are both available for download from the Apple iTunes store and Google Play store, respectively.
+Apps overview: Since LegacyFX is a MetaTrader-only broker, iOS and Android versions of the MT5 app come standard and are both available for download from the Apple App Store and Google Play store, respectively.
 MetaTrader 4 (MT4) is not available.

 LegacyFX mobile trading: